-Tire sealants are a great way to protect your truck tires, especially when you ride your trucks hard and often over rough terrain with heavy loads.
+Truck tire sealants are a great way to protect your truck tires, especially when you ride your trucks hard and often over rough terrain with heavy loads.
 However, some people have concerns that the dangers outweigh the benefits of tire sealant.
 In particular, some people believe that if you use tire repair sealant, chamber fires can occur during retreading.

 What is the truth of the matter?
 Is truck tire sealant safe?
 Is the risk worth reaping the potential tire sealant benefits?

 During retreading of tires, the tire is heated to extremely high temperatures in a pressure chamber, over 250 degrees Fahrenheit.
 Some people believe that if you use tire sealant on your tires, the remaining sealant will superheat and explode while inside the pressure chamber.
-There is no basis to this fear.
+There is no basis for this fear.
 The truth is that virtually all of the sealant is cleaned off the tire before it reaches the chamber stage.
 If the retreader allowed the sealant to remain in place, several steps in the retreading process simply would not work.

 Even if a full amount of sealant made it into the pressure chamber, it would not combust under normal circumstances.
-While some inferior sealants contain glycol, it cannot combust without oxygen.
+While some inferior truck tire sealants contain glycol, it cannot combust without oxygen.
 They would first have to evaporate into a vapor and then catch fire.
 The boiling point of these glycols is well over 350 degrees Fahrenheit under normal atmospheric pressure, and even higher under the pressure conditions of the chamber, so there is no way it can create the vapor that could combust.

 For glycol to ignite at the temperatures in the pressure chamber would require an outside ignition source, and no such source exists as part of the regular retreading procedure.